Nissui Corporation

 Scope and Implementation Plan

-Nissui’s SeaBOS membership suggests that it is committed to implementing traceability systems aligned with the GDST.
-Cooperating to achieve the GDST was also noted in the 2018 survey results announcement , but this is not mentioned again in the current year’s reporting, or on the Nissui website.
+In addition to these disclosures, Nissui’s SeaBOS membership suggests that it is committed to implementing traceability systems aligned with the GDST.
+Cooperating to achieve the GDST was also noted in the 2018 procured marine resources survey results announcement, but this is not mentioned again in the current year’s reporting, nor on the Nissui website.

 All sources of information are available in the company assessment PDF.